 5. A ruler and/or gradient scale engraved on one of the straight edges, used for measuring distances.
 In the U.S. 1:24000 scales (rather than 1:25000) are preferred.
 Both are acceptable.

 6. A 3 to 4-inch base plate.
-A longer straight edge makes map work easier.
+A longer straight edge makes map work easier, a mirrored compass has a longer straight edge.

 Additional recommendations